anastasia-tsvetkova/anastasia-tsvetkova.github.io/kw.md

 The consistency of the KW spectral parameters and those obtained in other GRB experiments was verified by a cross-calibration with Swift-BAT and Suzaku-WAM [(Sakamoto et al. 2011b,)](https://ui.adsabs.harvard.edu/abs/2011PASJ...63..215S/abstract) and in joint spectral fits with Fermi-GBM.
 It was shown that the difference in the spectrum normalization between KW and these instruments is <20% in joint fits.

+#### Check out [Tsvetkova+ (2022)](https://ui.adsabs.harvard.edu/abs/2022Univ....8..373T/abstract) for a comprehensive review of the key space and gound facilities in GRB science.

+Show affiliations

 ## Catalogs and Data bases
 - [Triggered events](http://www.ioffe.ru/LEA/kw/triggers/)
 - [Non-triggered events](http://www.ioffe.ru/LEA/kw/wm/)